video-dev/hls.js/api-extractor/report/hls.js.api.md

     pts: number;
 }

 // Warnings were encountered during analysis:
 //
+// src/config.ts:148:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
 // src/config.ts:157:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
 // src/config.ts:158:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
 // src/config.ts:160:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts